 - Advisors are responsible to ensure that the written projects are submitted under the correct event and team members paired correctly.
 If Michigan DECA discovers that an event has been submitted incorrectly (for example, a BOR project submitted as BMOR), a $25 fee per project will be accessed.

-- The DECA Written Event Statement of Assurances and Academic Integrity form (on page 57 of the national DECA Guide), certifying the originality of the work must be signed by the advisor and each student listed on the event before the event is submitted.
+- The DECA Written Event Statement of Assurances and Academic Integrity form, certifying the originality of the work must be signed by the advisor and each student listed on the event before the event is submitted.
 The Statement of Assurances and Academic Integrity form must be the first page of each entry.
 Only those students who signed the Statement of Assurances and Academic Integrity form and have been included on the chapter’s registration form will be allowed to compete in the event.

 - All content must be original work of the student(s) that signed the DECA Statement of Assurances and Academic Integrity form.
 No part of the written project can be previously entered into competition or submitted in another DECA competitive event.
 Any events that are found to be plagiarized or previously submitted into competition will be disqualified.
 Those students will be dropped from the conference, and are not eligible for a refund of the conference registration fee.